 NFWF's Indirect Cost Policy for Applicants

-The National Fish and Wildlife Foundation (NFWF) recognizes that in some instances, award recipients may have costs that are not directly attributable to projects or activities being funded by the Foundation, but that the recovery of those indirect costs is necessary in order to effectively implement the respective projects or activities.
+The National Fish and Wildlife Foundation (NFWF) recognizes that in some instances, award subrecipients might have costs that are not directly attributable to projects or activities being funded by the Foundation, but that the recovery of those indirect costs is necessary in order to effectively implement the respective projects or activities.
 In those situations, the following indirect cost policy applies.
+Please review the Definitions (D), Frequently Asked Questions (E), and Appendix sections of this document for more information.
 Download the full document here.

-Recipients with a valid Negotiated Indirect Cost Rate (or Recovery) Agreement (NICRA) can charge indirect costs to projects based on their negotiated indirect cost rate, but not to exceed (NTE) 15% of the project’s total modified direct costs (as defined in the NICRA), whichever is less.
+Applicant/subrecipients with an approved federally recognized and valid Negotiated Indirect Cost Rate (or Recovery) Agreement (NICRA) from their cognizant agency can charge indirect costs to projects based on their negotiated indirect cost rate and modified total direct cost (MTDC) base, both as listed in their NICRA.

-A valid NICRA is one in which the effective period has not expired.
+An approved and valid NICRA is one in which the rate has been authorized by a cognizant agency and the effective period has not expired.
 Valid provisional, final or fixed NICRAs will be accepted.
-Grantees must provide a copy of their valid NICRA with their application in order for indirect costs reimbursement to be considered
+Applicants/subrecipients must provide a copy of their approved and valid NICRA with their application in order for indirect cost reimbursements to be considered.

-The Foundation may request additional information in order to determine if a proposed expense is a direct or indirect cost.
+The Foundation may request additional information in order to determine if a proposed expense is an appropriate direct or indirect cost.

-NFWF, at its discretion, reserves the right to allow or disallow indirect cost charges.
+NFWF, at its discretion, reserves the right to determine the appropriate allocability of indirect cost charges.

 The following table illustrates the appropriate rate to use when applying indirect costs to projects: